Forethought-Technologies/AutoChain/README.md

 In addition, evaluating such autonomous agents powered by LLMs by trying different use cases under different potential user scenarios is a very manual and expensive task.

-MiniChain took inspiration from LangChain and AutoGPT and aims to solve both problems by providing a lightweight and extensible framework for developers to build their own conversational agents using LLMs with custom tools and automatically evaluating different user scenarios with simulated conversations.
+AutoChain took inspiration from LangChain and AutoGPT and aims to solve both problems by providing a lightweight and extensible framework for developers to build their own conversational agents using LLMs with custom tools and automatically evaluating different user scenarios with simulated conversations.